Magnetization transfer explains most of the $T_1$ variability in the MRI literature

 \finfo{This work was supported by \fundingAgency{NIH/NINDS} grant \fundingNumber{R01~NS131948} and \fundingAgency{NIH/NIBIB} grant \fundingNumber{P41~EB017183}.}

 \abstract[Abstract]{ \textbf{Purpose:} To identify the predominant source of the $T_1$ variability described in the literature, which ranges from 0.6--1.1\,s for brain white matter at 3\,T.

-\textbf{Methods:} 25 $T_1$-mapping methods from the literature were simulated with a mono-exponential and magnetization-transfer (MT) models, each followed by mono-exponential fitting.
-A single set of model parameters was assumed for the simulation of all methods, and these parameters were estimated by fitting the simulation-based to the corresponding literature $T_1$ values of white matter at 3\,T.
+\textbf{Methods:} 25 $T_1$-mapping methods from the literature were simulated with a mono-exponential and various magnetization-transfer (MT) models, each followed by mono-exponential fitting.
+A single set of model parameters was assumed for the simulation of all methods, and these parameters were estimated by fitting the simulation-based to the corresponding literature $T_1$ values of white matter at 3\,T. We acquired in vivo data with a quantitative magnetization transfer and three $T_1$-mapping techniques.
+The former was used to synthesize MR images that correspond to the three $T_1$-mapping methods.
+A mono-exponential model was fitted to the experimental and corresponding synthesized MR images.

 \textbf{Results:} Mono-exponential simulations suggest good inter-method reproducibility and fail to explain the highly variable $T_1$ estimates in the literature.
 In contrast, MT simulations suggest that a mono-exponential fit results in a variable $T_1$ and explain up to 62\% of the literature's variability.
+In our own in vivo experiments, MT explains 70\% of the observed variability.

 \textbf{Conclusion:} The results suggest that a mono-exponential model does not adequately describe longitudinal relaxation in biological tissue.
 Therefore, $T_1$ in biological tissue should be considered only a \textit{semi-quantitative} metric that is inherently contingent upon the imaging methodology; and comparisons between different $T_1$-mapping methods and the use of simplistic spin systems---such as doped-water phantoms---for validation should be viewed with caution. }